 Holwell Shuster & Goldberg LLP - The Inside View

-Holwell Shuster & Goldberg is a Top 25 firm for Associate Satisfaction and a Top 10 firm for career development and three other categories in our 2023 survey.
+Holwell, Shuster & Goldberg is recognized as an Excellent Performer in Associate Satisfaction and career development in our 2024 survey.

 Strategy & Future